Quartermaster: Army use

-For land armies, the term was first coined in Germany as Quartiermeister and initially denoted a court official with the duty of preparing the monarch's sleeping quarters.
+For land armies, the term was coined in Germany as Quartiermeister and initially denoted a court official with the duty of preparing the monarch's sleeping quarters.
 In the 17th century, it started to be used in various militaries in the sense of organizing supplies.

 Canada

 From Royal Canadian Ordnance Corps standing orders:

 For many centuries – indeed perhaps as long as there have been organized military units – the appointment of quartermaster has been significant in armies.
 Until recent times, the British Army almost invariably rewarded an outstanding RSM by appointing him quartermaster of his battalion, thus ensuring the unit an experienced officer who knew the unit thoroughly and would prove difficult to mislead or beguile.
 [The past tense is in fact incorrect, as the British Army still has this policy.]

 As the complexities of the Army and its material increased, an officer with greater professional technical knowledge of the problems that surround stores management was required for the Quartermaster's duties.
 Under authority of Canadian Army Order 201 – 16 dated 8 February 1954, the Royal Canadian Ordnance Corps assumed these responsibilities and undertook to train and provide unit quartermasters and staff for all corps of the Canadian Army (Regular) except the Royal Canadian Corps of Signals, Royal Canadian Army Medical Corps and Royal Canadian Dental Corps.

 In recent years, the quartermaster has been a specially trained officer of the Royal Canadian Logistics Service, though CFR (commissioned from ranks) officers have been known to accept regimental appointments such as quartermaster.